andivis/articles/README.md

 `options.ini` accepts the following options:

 - `maximumResultsPerKeyword`: How many pdf's to download for a given site/keyword combination. -1 means no limit.
 Default 25000.
 - `directoryToCheckForDuplicates`: Only download a pdf if it does not exist anywhere in this directory.
 Blank means don't check any directory.
+No quotes on directory name.